GajananEmbedded/Blind-Spot-Detection-CDAC/README.md

 <h1 align="center"><a href="#"> Blind-Spot-Detection</a></h1>

 <h3>Project Description :</h3>
-<p>Developing intelligent blind spot detection system for Advanced car driving for more help in AI word.
-Its a very useful device find spots very fast.<p>
+<p>Developing intelligent blind spot detection system for Advanced car driving for more help in AI future.
+Its a very useful RTOS aware embedded system which helps in ADAS.<p>

 <h3>Tech Stack :</h3>